reddec/trusted-cgi/docs/examples/blog.md

         f.write(page)
 ```

-* In UI create directory `static`, click on it, create file `index.html` and put following content:
+* In the UI create the directory `static`, click on it, create the file `index.html` and put the following content:

 ```html
 <html><body>